Redundancy

 10.3 Ongoing consideration

 10.3.1 Following the consultation meeting, consideration will be given to any representations made and the manager who conducted the meeting should follow-up any suggestions made by the employee to maintain him/her in employment.
 It is important to keep the employee advised of any progress in this respect (e.g. availability of alternative funding etc.) and there may be ongoing discussion with the employee.
 Further formal meetings may be appropriate.
-The employee will be given the opportunity to be accompanied by a work colleague or Trade Union representative at any formal meetings and these should be documented.
+The employee will be given the opportunity to be accompanied by a work colleague or Trade Union representative at any formal meetings and these must be documented.

 10.4 Final consultation meeting